Project: Breaking bacterial antibiotic resistance using ionobiotics

 McDevitt group

-Antibiotic-resistant pathogens represent an imminent global threat to health in the 21st century.
-The combination of rising rates of bacterial drug resistance and a waning antibiotic development pipeline requires that new approaches be developed to address this imminent healthcare crisis.
-This project will investigate the use of novel metal ion shuttling compounds (ionobiotics) to break drug resistance in high priority bacterial pathogens and render them susceptible to antibiotic treatment.
+Antibiotic-resistant bacterial pathogens represent an imminent global threat to human health in the 21st century.
+Rising rates of bacterial resistance and a waning pipeline for new antibiotic discovery and development requires new approaches to address this healthcare crisis.
+This project will investigate the use of novel metal ion shuttling compounds, which we have called ionobiotics, that break drug resistance in high priority bacterial pathogens and render them susceptible to antibiotic treatment.
 This approach has the potential to restore the efficacy of our existing antibiotic arsenal.
+This project will contribute to showing the range of antibiotics that can be rescued by ionobiotic treatment and define the mechanism of action using a combination of molecular, biochemical, and multi-omic approaches.

 Contact project supervisor for further